aukustomx/anemic-models/README.md

-# Anemic domain models
+# Anemic Domain Models

-## Modeling beyond getters and setters
+### Modeling beyond getters and setters

+.

-## Everythig we do is about clients... and the domain
+## Everything we do is about our clients... and the domain
-It's always about the client.
-Everything that we did before, what we are doing now, and everything that we are going to do in the future, in this industry, is about the client.
-We and our companies want to the client to be satisfied with our work and with the goods and services that we offer to them.
+It's always about the customer.
+Everything we did before, everything we're doing now, and everything we are going to do in the future, in the software development industry, is about the customer.
+We and our companies want the customer to be satisfied with our work and with the goods and services we provide.

-Every decision that we make should be made with the client as the objective.
-In each phase of the SDLC (analysis, design, coding, tests, etc.), must have clients into account.
-What kind of experience do we want to offer to them?
+Every decision we make must be made with the customer in mind.
+At every phase of the SDLC (analysis, design, coding, tests, etc.), we must keep the customer in mind.
+What kind of experience do we want to offer them?

-But, as the title of this section says, in our industry it's also about the domain.
+But, as the title of this section says, in our industry it is also about the domain.
 What is the domain?
 Let's see.

 ## Domain
 The domain is the main topic or subject that you are going to model and solve.
 If your company is a bank, some example of domains are:
 - **Notifications** you send to the clients
 - Types of **accounts** you offer.
-- Investment
+- Investment packages
 - Promotions
 - Etcetera

-## Let's make everything driven by the domain
+## Let's make everything domain-driven
-If the domain is so important, we need to make all decisions following the domain:
+If the domain is so important, we have to make all decisions following the domain:
 - Abstractions
 - Entities
 - Main and alternatives flows